wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-05-how-we-assemble-web-pages-at-bbc-news.md

 ---
 layout: post
-title: How we build web pages at BBC News
+title: How we assemble web pages at BBC News
 categories:
 - BBC News
 tags: